 Alisha Cunningham — Academic Assistant Principal

-Alisha Cunningham earned her M.Ed. in Educational Administration from Lamar University online.
+Alisha Cunningham earned her M.Ed. in Administration from Lamar University online.
 She works as the Academic Assistant Principal for Arlington ISD in Texas.

 "Go for it.
 The time commitment is not an easy one, but staying focused and organized is the key to success."

 Academic Assistant Principal, Arlington ISD